mschuchard/linter-helm/README.md

 ### Usage
 - This linter will trigger if and only if the current file uses Language YAML, and if and only if the current directory contains a file named `Chart.yaml`.
 The assumption is that this file indicates the current project and/or directory is a Helm chart.
 This will cause the entire project/directory to be linted, and the resulting information to be displayed accordingly.
+- Note that in rare instances `helm lint` displays the wrong filename containing the issue.
+In these situation the displayed filename may be correct, but the path to it (and editor link) will be incorrect.
 - To quickly and easily access the issues in other files, you will need to change the settings inside Linter-UI-Default.
 For `Panel Represents` and/or `Statusbar Represents`, you will need to change their options to `Entire Project`.
 This will allow you to use either display to quickly access issues in other files by clicking on the displayed information.